 As a result, industries that rely on natural gas will experience "a reduction in overall output," mitigated by a "switch to fuels that are relatively cheaper."
-NERA is not concerned by any level of future price increase caused by exports, because it concludes that the "rents" obtained by LNG exporters from foreign customers and the increased profits enjoyed by natural gas producers will make up for the resulting declines in real wages and economic output.
-NERA predicts very modest increases in gross domestic product ("GDP") as a result of LNG exports.28
+NERA is not concerned by any level of future price increase caused by exports, because the "rents" obtained by LNG exporters from foreign customers and the increased profits enjoyed by natural gas producers will make up for the resulting declines in real wages and economic output.
+NERA predicts very modest increases in gross domestic product ("GDP") as a result of LNG exports.26

-When evaluating whether Gulf LNG's export application is inconsistent with the public interest, the DOE/FE must ask not only "what will we gain from LNG exports," but also "what will we give up."
+When evaluating whether Southern LNG's export application is inconsistent with the public interest, the DOE/FE must ask not only "what will we gain from LNG exports," but also "what will be give up."
 For instance, the DOE/FE must look behind sterile statements that "[d]omestic industries for which natural gas is a significant component of their cost structure will experience increases in their cost of production, which will adversely impact their competitive position in a global market and harm U.S. consumers who purchase their goods," and ask "what does that mean for the public interest."
 A U.S. manufacturing renaissance that promises greater economic growth and job creation with positive effects rippling throughout the economy hangs in the balance.
-Right now, industry is poised to invest billions of dollars in new petrochemical plants, ethane crackers and other natural gas intensive facilities in the United States premised on the promise of low domestic natural gas prices.29 But energy intensive manufacturing is the sector of the economy most vulnerable to increases in natural gas and electricity costs.30 Prior economic data demonstrate that when domestic energy prices increase, the country loses manufacturing jobs, particularly in the fertilizer, plastics, chemicals, and steel industries.31
+Right now, industry is poised to invest billions of dollars in new petrochemical plants, ethane crackers and other natural gas intensive facilities in the United States premised on the promise of low domestic natural gas prices.
+But energy intensive manufacturing is the most vulnerable sector of the economy to increases in natural gas and electricity costs.27 Prior economic data demonstrate that when domestic energy prices increase, the country loses manufacturing jobs, particularly in the fertilizer, plastics, chemicals, and steel industries.28 other liquid fuels without oil, and U.S. natural gas prices are a primary consideration regarding whether the investment will go forward.29 Earlier this year, in his State of the Union Address, President Obama spoke of "an America that attracts a new generation of high-tech manufacturing and high-paying jobs - a future where we're in control of our own energy, and our security and prosperity aren't so tied to unstable parts of the world," and "an economy built on American manufacturing, American energy."30 Low natural gas prices in the U.S. provide the path forward.
+Higher natural gas prices due to LNG exports, including those proposed by Southern LNG, threaten this nascent return to American manufacturing.